yagoag/shoe-shop/README.md

 # 👟 Shoe Shop

-Small shoe e-commerce website using HTML portals for managing routes.
+Small shoe e-commerce website using HTML portals for creating a PWA-like experience of the routing.

 ### Enabling portals